 Another commenter said he had similar problems with TSA agents at Boston’s Logan Airport.
 They also didn’t know where the District of Columbia was either.

 But this stupid-is-in fad is not limited to DC.
 A resident of New México wrote (edited slightly for copyright purposes):

 This problem is not limited to DC.
 I’m from New México.
 I can’t tell you how many times people don’t realize that New México is a state in the US.
 Before the 1996 Olympics in Atlanta, resident of New México were trying to buy tickets for the Olympics and they were told to call their embassy.
 So in an effort to try and educate stupid people, the New México licence plates now read: “New México USA.”

 Oh lord.
-And unfortunately The Cesspool/the US is getting more and more stupid by the day as people are standing in people’s way buried in and laughing at their adult pacifier (their phone addiction).
+And unfortunately the dis-United States is getting more and more stupid by the day as people are standing in people’s way buried in and laughing at their adult pacifier (their phone addiction).
 I wonder how long it will be before the stupid people among us won’t know what “the United States of America” is?

 Stupid is in and sounding stupid is in: Has Everyone Overdosed on “Like” Pills?